bberka/netproxy/readme.md

 - *forwardPort* : The port the traffic will be forwarded to.
 - *MaxConnectionLimit* : Number of connection limit.
 If 0 or not exists, no limit applied.
 - *ConnectionLimitPerIp* : Number of connections allowed from a single Ip Address.
 If 0 or not exists, no limit applied.
 - *RequireConnectionToPort* : In a case where it is required to have a connection established to a proxy port before connecting to another.
+- *FilterConnection* : Only allows Ip Addresses in this array.
+It is recommended to set this config in your Firewall rather than in Proxy Config